-- a more detailed institutional-organizational analysis; and
+- More detailed institutional-organizational analysis

 OASIS core elements

-The distinctive characteristic of this framework is a focus on the institutional design and organizational practice of health financing, on which health financing performance is contingent.
-Institutional design is understood as formal rules, namely legal and regulatory provisions relating to health financing; and organizational practice refers to the way organizational actors implement and comply with these rules.
+The distinctive characteristic of this framework is the focus on institutional design and organizational practice of health financing, on which health financing performance is contingent.
+Institutional design is understood as formal rules, namely legal and regulatory provisions relating to health financing; organizational practice refers to the way organizational actors implement and comply with these rules.
 Health financing performance is operationalized into nine generic health financing performance indicators.

 Institutional and organizational change

 Health financing and the move towards universal coverage can be enhanced by actively developing the institutional design of the health financing system, for example through modifying legal and regulatory provisions.
-Likewise, there may be a need to improve organizational practice through strengthening organizational capacity and enforcement practices, in order to enhance health financing performance.
+Likewise, there may be need to improve organizational practice through strengthening organizational capacity and enforcement practices, in order to enhance health financing performance.

 In many cases, substantial improvements and advances towards universal coverage can be achieved within the prevailing health financing system by merely implementing and enforcing the existing legal and regulatory provisions, and/or by strengthening organizational capacity.

-The unique value of OASIS
+Value-added of OASIS